ashley-ferreira/ashley-ferreira.github.io/_portfolio/portfolio-2.md

 ## TL;DR

-We can maybe use machine learning to help pick stars for Point Spread Function creation to save time in astronomy data processing pipelines.
+We can maybe use Machine Learning (ML) to help pick stars for Point Spread Function (PSF) creation to save time in astronomy data processing pipelines.

 ## Built With